 PUR-1, Purdue’s Nuclear Reactor

-The facility welcomes the public to arrange a tour.
+The facility welcomes the public to arrange a tour which are given weekly on Thursdays from 10-11am with prior arrangement required.
 Approximately 1500 people visit the facility annually including university students, high school students and the general public.

 Purdue is a member of the National Organization of Teaching Research and Test Reactors (TRTR) community.
 Learn more about other TRTRs.